FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/built-in-widgets/list-grid.md

 3. Search and select the **Scroll To** (under *Widget/UI Interactions*) action.
 4. Set the **Scrollable Widget to Control** to the **name** of the scrollable widget (e.g., ListView) added to your page.
 5. Set the **Scroll To** either **Beginning** (to scroll to the start) or **End** (to scroll to the end) of the list.
 6. Specify the **Duration** in milliseconds (i.e., 1000ms = 1 second).
-This is the amount of time the scroll animation will take to complete.
-Note: If you suspect the list will be extensive, set the lower duration value.
+This determines how long the scroll animation will take to complete. **Tip:** If you expect the list to be extensive, consider setting a shorter duration.

 <div style={{
     position: 'relative',